Tombstone Bordello B & B

 The spirit of the miner has appeared in detail to the living.

 He is a former enthusiastic patron of the bordello who is perhaps too friendly.

 Occasionally, he will rub the necks of women, stroke their hair and will make other surprising advances but he never hurts anyone; he just startles them.

 Sounds and Movement

 They like to move items around their old rooms, trying to help organize items, or just letting the living know that they are there.

 They make themselves known to the living by making noises as well.

-Tombstone Bordello Bed and Breakfast is located on the corner of W. Allen St. and Haskell St., on the west side suburb of historic downtown Tombstone, just a 10 to 20 minute walk to downtown Tombstone.
+Tombstone Bordello Bed and Breakfast is located on the corner of West Allen Street and Haskell Street, on the west side suburb of historic downtown Tombstone, just a 10 to 20 minute walk to downtown Tombstone.

 Our Haunted Paranormal Stories are Written by Julie Carr